Ricki Lake (1993 talk show): Broadcast history and release

 Ricki Lake was syndicated worldwide.
 In the United States, it was initially distributed by Columbia Pictures Television Distribution and placed in first-run syndication on September 13, 1993.

 The show was also popular in other countries, especially in the United Kingdom, where it aired on Channel 4, and was aired daily on ITV2, until 2009, as well as in Australia, where the show was screened on three channels: the Seven (1997–2002), Ten (1994–1997) and pay TV-exclusive W Channel (2002–2004).
 The show was also successful in the Netherlands, where it aired on SBS6.
+It was also shown in New Zealand on TVNZ.
 Even though it has been out of production since 2004, the show is still screened in various places around the world such as Nigeria and in the Middle East.

 Garth Ancier and Gail Steinberg were the original executive producers.
 Michael Rourke moved into the executive producer role in 2002, during the 9th season, with Michelle Mazur, a former producer in the 1990s of the show, moved into the role of co-executive producer at the start of the 10th season.
 The theme was written by John Benitez.
 The show was produced by The Garth Ancier Company and was distributed by Columbia Pictures Television Distribution (1993–1995), then by Columbia TriStar Television Distribution (1995–2001), Columbia TriStar Domestic Television (2001–2002), and Sony Pictures Television (2002–2004).
 In the UK the series first appeared on Saturday October 1, 1994, on Channel 4 and continued until 2001.

 By January 1995, the show was syndicated on 212 television stations across the United States.

 In the 2000s, the tabloid talk show subgenre experienced a general decline in popularity with audiences favoring game shows.
 The show reached the milestone of its 1,500th episode on May 14, 2001.

 In February 2002, the show was renewed for a tenth season.